10-Day Iceland Itinerary: Westfjords, Highlands & North Iceland

 As you reach the toll tunnel just before Akureyri, turn right on Road 84 and take the mountain pass instead.
 It’s a scenic road and only adds 10km to your drive (and saves you toll).
 If you want to, you can stop at the Safnasafnið – it’s a small folk/art museum.
 You can’t miss it – there is a giant statue standing right next to the road.

-The museum was closed when we passed, so we visited the Svalbarðseyri lighthouse just nearby.
+The museum was closed when we passed, so we visited the Svalbarðseyri Lighthouse just nearby.
 We saw it from the road and just couldn’t resist taking a detour.
-After that, you can drive to Akureyri and visit the town, or skip the town again and visit some other places nearby – see below.
+After that, you can drive to Akureyri and visit the town or enjoy the geothermal pools of the Forest Lagoon.

-We then continued our trip and stopped for a quick visit at the Botanical Garden in Akureyri.
-It’s free to visit and really worth a small detour.
+We also stopped for a quick visit at the Botanical Garden in Akureyri.
+It’s free to visit and worth a quick detour.

 We then continued in the direction of Blonduos with one more stop for today – Reykjafoss.
 This is a little-known waterfall a bit off the beaten path and there is also a natural hot tub where you can take a dip if you want to.